EMBASSY OF THE REPUBLIC

 SEOUL, 24 August 2014 – The Philippine Embassy in Seoul, together with the Seoul Metropolitan Government and two Filipino community organizations, held on 16 August 2014 outdoor games and a ceremony to close a 10-week program of Filipino language classes and family development sessions for Filipino women and their multicultural children.

 The Filipino camp was held at the Seoul Children’s Grand Park and Sejong University as the culmination of “Wika Nga!
-Filipino Language Classes for Filipino-Korean Childrenâ€, weekly two-hour sessions launched by Philippine Ambassador to Korea Raul S. Hernandez at the Seoul Global Center (SGC) on 14 June for 11 children aged 6-12 and their 10 mothers.“With the completion of this pilot program, we look forward to evaluating it and improving upon it to make it the cornerstone of a more comprehensive and proactive engagement the Embassy, in collaboration with local authorities and Filipino community organizations, would like to have with multicultural families through education,†Ambassador Hernandez said.
+Filipino Language Classes for Filipino-Korean Children”, weekly two-hour sessions launched by Philippine Ambassador to Korea Raul S. Hernandez at the Seoul Global Center (SGC) on 14 June for 11 children aged 6-12 and their 10 mothers.

 The language classes were designed and taught by Filipino instructors led by Ron Laranjo, President of the Pinoy Iskolars sa Korea (PIKO), and Noreen Ann Lindo, while the family development sessions were facilitated by Social Welfare Attaché Lucita J. Villanueva, for members of the Seoul Filipino Parent and Children Organization (SFPCO).

-“The more seeds you sow, the more you reap what you sow,†SGC Head Steve McKinney told the 40 participants in brief remarks at the closing ceremonies at the Gwangaeto Building in Sejong University, reminding them that hard work and constant efforts will always be rewarded with good results.
+“The more seeds you sow, the more you reap what you sow,” SGC Head Steve McKinney told the 40 participants in brief remarks at the closing ceremonies at the Gwangaeto Building in Sejong University, reminding them that hard work and constant efforts will always be rewarded with good results.

 First Secretary and Consul Deric Atienza, the Embassy’s education officer, congratulated the mothers and their children for sticking to the project, which will serve as a template for a broader program in large Filipino-Korean multicultural communities throughout Korea.